5 Things the best social work programs have in common

 To develop graduates who can fill that gap, Dr. Belluomini teaches her students about things like policy modifications and digital risk management.
 Clearly, it’s important to find a program that’s as focused on the future as you are.

 This is perhaps the most important factor to consider when comparing social work programs.
 While it’s very likely that a school with all of the above standards is professionally accredited, you’ll want to verify this yourself.

 Why?
 Because to obtain licensure as a clinical social worker, you’ll need a degree from a program that is accredited by either the Council on Social Work Education (CSWE) or has achieved candidacy for professional accreditation through the CSWE.
 This shows that it has been reviewed and meets the quality standards that are important within the industry.

 In addition to seeking a program that has obtained the proper professional accreditation, it’s also important to look into the school’s academic accreditation – this includes determining whether the school is nationally or regionally accredited.

 Regional accrediting organizations operate in specific areas of the country, while national accreditors can accredit schools across the entire country.
 The latter may sound like the better option, but it’s actually true that credits from regionally accredited institutions are more widely accepted, making them more easily transferrable.

 Find the best social work program for you

 Ultimately, the best social work programs are the ones that meet your needs.
 It’s important to find a school that will provide you with quality education and prepare you to succeed in the workforce.

 Interested in learning more about social work programs that can help you reach your career goals?
-If you have yet to attend college, check out University of Massachusetts Global’s Bachelor of Arts in Social Work program.
-And if you already have a bachelor’s degree, learn more about the Master of Social Work program.
+Check out University of Massachusetts Global’s robust social work resource hub to get you started.

 Become a Student